 It seems everyone wants to take selfies and this is the perfect time to do it.
 Sunrise is always a glorious time in the Maldives and something worth waking up for, especially if you are a photographer.
 It occurs at approximately the same time throughout the year because of the closeness the Maldives are to the equator.
 The over-the-water bungalows I stayed in were categorized based on either sunrise or sunset.
 That way you are always guaranteed to get a great view either in the early morning or the late afternoon.
 I stayed in two different rooms at the Adaaran Resorts and both were sunset rooms.

-I also had a chance to get a Balinese style massage, which was outstanding.
-Only two other times have I had this style of massage, one in Thailand and the other was my other visit to the Maldives at Kurumba.
-I truly enjoy this style of spa treatment when you not only get a good pressure massage, but this is when the therapists actually get on the table and either walks or steps on you with much more force and bend you in ways you never thought you could move.
+I also had a chance to get a Balinese-style massage, which was outstanding.
+Only two other times have I had this style of massage, one in Thailand, and the other was my other visit to the Maldives at Kurumba.
+I truly enjoy this style of spa treatment when you not only get a good pressure massage, but this is when the therapists actually get on the table and either walk or step on you with much more force and bend you in ways you never thought you could move.
 ADVICE warning: Be sure and only let them go as far as you feel comfortable with and don’t let them overdo it.

 While there, I did prefer to relax, but one of the days I got off my bum and went for a reef dive with the local scuba diving company on the island.
 They have a local reef, which was not rough and easy to access down the stairs from the center.
 I got a brief refresher since I haven’t been scuba diving since Belize and then I was off and underwater in no time.